Act for Public Health 2025 Briefings

 • July 9

-This week, join Katie Hannon Michel, senior attorney at ChangeLab Solutions, and Donya Khadem, Equal Protection Initiative counsel at the NAACP Legal Defense Fund.
-They’ll provide an overview of executive orders attacking diversity, equity, inclusion, and accessibility (DEIA) initiatives and explore how federal agencies have begun to implement them.
-They’ll also discuss ongoing legal challenges to these orders, as well as strategies and considerations for public health practitioners as they navigate federal actions and their fallout.
+Katie Hannon Michel, senior attorney at ChangeLab Solutions, and Donya Khadem, Equal Protection Initiative counsel at the NAACP Legal Defense Fund provided an overview of executive orders attacking diversity, equity, inclusion, and accessibility (DEIA) initiatives and explored how federal agencies have begun to implement them.
+They also discussed ongoing legal challenges to these orders, as well as strategies and considerations for public health practitioners as they navigate federal actions and their fallout.
+Watch the May 28 briefing.